 W3 Total Cache is a very complex plugin.
 It has more options than WP Super Cache.
 You will have to understand the setting and configure it as per your requirements.

-When you install and activate W3TC and a website powered by the Nginx webserver, the plugin will display an alert message claiming that it has modified the webserver configuration file and you should restart the webserver to bring the changes into the affect.
+When you install and activate W3TC on a website powered by the Nginx webserver, the plugin will display an alert message claiming that it has modified the webserver configuration file and you should restart the webserver to bring the changes into the affect.
 When I saw this message and viewed the configuration, I learned that the configuration was as it is.
 The W3 Total Cache didn’t modify the file.